MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-enhancedstorage.md

 <!--Description-->
 This policy setting configures whether or not a password can be used to unlock an Enhanced Storage device.

-If you enable this policy setting, a password cannot be used to unlock an Enhanced Storage device.
+If you enable this policy setting, a password can't be used to unlock an Enhanced Storage device.

-If you disable or do not configure this policy setting, a password can be used to unlock an Enhanced Storage device.
+If you disable or don't configure this policy setting, a password can be used to unlock an Enhanced Storage device.

 <!--/Description-->